wcj365/python-stats-dataviz/assignments/project_01.md

 # Individual Project Part A
-In this part of the project, you have a different role.
+For this project, you have a different role.
+No programming is required.
 ## You ARE a
 - Data analysts
 - Business analysts